Kyllikki Solanterä: Biography

 Kyllikki was born 3 August 1908 as Kyllikki Wegelius in Messukylä, Finland, the youngest of the three children of gardener Ilmari Wegelius and his wife Elli Liukkonen.
 She performed under a variety of pseudonyms, including Donna, Kristiina, T. Nuoli, and K. Sara as well as her real name.

 On 3 August 1929, she married the musician Lauri Mattias Solanterä, formerly Solander, (1902–1977).

 She studied languages at the University of Helsinki with the aim of completing a master's degree in languages.
 She studied singing as a private student of Lyli Wendelin (1933–38), and then attended the Helsinki Conservatoire (1935–38), now the Sibelius Academy.
 In 1946, she made a study trip to Sweden.

 Concerts

 Solanterä gave her first concert at the University of Helsinki Ballroom on November 3, 1936, followed by many more.
 From 1950 to 1951 she sang on a concert tour that visited Stockholm, Copenhagen and Oslo.
 She also performed on radio 20 times between 1937 and 1951, accompanied by a studio orchestra or various pianists.

 The sound of Solanterä's voice is preserved on only two "78-round discs," each featuring Matti Lehtinen on both sides.
-On the recordings, originally from the movie Alice in Wonderland, she performs songs "Good Advice" and "Summer Day Golden" accompanied by the HMV Orchestra conducted by Ensio Kosta.
+On the recordings, originally from the movie Alice in Wonderland, she performs songs "Good Advice" and "Summer Day Golden" accompanied by the His Master's Voice orchestra, conducted by Ensio Kosta.

 Her best-known lyrics include "The Little Duckling" (by Bernard Zaritsky) recorded by the Kippar Quartet, and "Unforgettable Evening" by Georg Ots and composed by Vasili Soloviev-Sedoi.